momacs/pram/README.md

 ## Setup
-### Ubuntu (no `venv`)
+### Ubuntu

 The following script is the prefered method of deploying the package onto a fresh installation of the Ubuntu Server/Desktop (tested with 18.04 LTS).
-Note that this script does not put the package in a `venv`.
+The `do_env` variable controls whether the package and its dependencies are installed inside a Python `venv` (yes by default).

 ```
 #!/bin/sh

+do_venv=1

+name=pram

+[[ -d $name ]] && echo "Directory '$name' already exists." && exit 1

 # Update the OS:
 apt update